enisz/node-date-parser/README.md

 - Parameters:
   - ``format: string``: The format of the outputted date string.
 See the formatting options below.
   - ``date: Date [optional]``: Optional second parameter, a [Javascript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
-If not provided, a default new Date object is constructed and used.
+If not provided, a default new Date object is created and used.

  - Return value: the method returns a formatted date string.